About Us

 Emily Porterfield, Senior Associate of Membership & Outreach

-Emily Porterfield coordinates the Coalition’s global network of over 50 civil society organizations, and oversees engagement with diverse array of Coalition stakeholders, including industry leaders, fishing associations, academics, government entities, and other relevant organizations.
+Emily coordinates the Coalition’s global network of over 50 civil society organizations, and oversees engagement with diverse array of Coalition stakeholders, including industry leaders, fishing associations, academics, government entities, and other relevant organizations.

 Emily earned her Master’s degree in International Environmental Policy with a concentration in Conservation & Development from American University in 2022.
 Prior to joining the Coalition, she worked on Oceana US’s Illegal Fishing and Transparency campaign.